taowen/vite-howto/packages/CSR/multiple-html-pages/README.md

 Two page might have common dependencies, should have preset to deal with these common dependencies.
 Developer want to set a strategy, and let vite to arrange code into different chunks automatically.

+Ｍultiple html files might have common header / footer.
+We do want manually keep them in sync.
+There should be way to extract out the common layout into separate files.

 ## UX Problems

 Assets and javascripts should be bundled if possible.
 Even split into pages requires some dynamic loading, but separate file should be kept minimal.